 Now I love to cook but sometimes even I am too tired and uninspired and don't feeling like cooking at all.

-So this easy red pepper and spinach frittata take the stress out of making a meal and leaves both Lady Lynne and myself feeling content, happy and well fed.
+So this easy red pepper and spinach frittata take the stress out of making a meal and leaves both my other half and myself feeling content, happy and well fed!

 I've already said that this frittata makes a great breakfast but it's also perfect for dinner too.